sctg-development/feedback-flow/README.md

 ## Testing and Feedback Process

-The testing and feedback process is as follows:
+The standard product testing process managed by this application is:

-- The seller offers a product to a tester.
+1. A seller offers a product to a tester (usually at a discount or for free)
-- The tester purchases the product.
+2. The tester purchases the product
-- The tester provides the seller with a screenshot of the proof of purchase.
+3. The tester provides the seller with a screenshot as proof of purchase
-- The tester tests the product.
+4. The tester tests the product
-- The tester gives their opinion on the product.
+5. The tester writes and submits their honest opinion on the product
-- The feedback is published on the feedback platform.
+6. The feedback is published on the specified platform (e.g., Amazon)
-- The tester provides a screenshot of the published feedback.
+7. The tester provides the seller with a screenshot of the published feedback
-- The seller refunds the tester.
+8. The seller refunds the tester (fully or partially)

 There may be a delay between the purchase and the refund.
-Additionally, the refund amount may differ from the purchase amount.
-Therefore, the following information should be stored:
+Additionally, the refund amount may differ from the purchase amount, which is why the application tracks both values separately.

 ## Data to Store